Mariano Paredes: Mexican–American War

 In the first few months of the Mexican–American War, the Paredes administration was confronted with a series of catastrophic defeats.
 U.S. troops under Zachary Taylor had crossed the Rio Grande, and undefeated through a series of battles made it as far south as Saltillo.
 Meanwhile, American forces were in the process of taking California.

 The constituent congress assembled on 6 June.
 Paredes appeared before it and proclaimed his loyalty to the republican form of government.
-Six days later, the congress ratified Paredes as president, and chose Nicolás Bravo as vice president with the latter being given command of Mexico's land forces in the ongoing war against the United States.
-The government was given emergency powers to seek funds for the war effort, stopping at the nationalization of property.
+Six days later, the congress ratified Paredes as president, and chose Nicolás Bravo as vice president, with the latter being given command of Mexico's land forces in the ongoing war against the United States.
+The government was given emergency powers to seek funds for the war effort, stopping at the nationalisation of property.

 The course of the war inflamed opposition against the government, and facing revolution, Paredes resigned on 28 July, choosing to return to the military to help with the war effort.

 On 3 August, the garrisons of Veracruz and San Juan de Ulúa revolted, proclaiming the plan of Guadalajara, and in the upheaval, the ex-president was captured and imprisoned.
-President Bravo was also deposed and José Mariano Salas, the provisional president, on 22 August restored the Federal System which Paredes had played a role in overthrowing eleven years earlier.
+President Bravo was also deposed, and José Mariano Salas, the provisional president, on 22 August restored the Federal System which Paredes had played a role in overthrowing eleven years earlier.

-Paredes was exiled on 2 October 1846, and headed for France.
+Paredes was exiled on 2 October 1846 and headed for France.
 He returned before the end of the war, but never participated in the conflict, and found himself living in Tulancingo.
 He was invited to serve in the government, but declined for health reasons.
 A general amnesty absolved him of all previous charges in April 1849, and he died in September of that year.